royalapplications/docs/src/products/scripting/objects/connections/royalproxmoxconnection.md

 ### KeySequenceName
 Type: `string`, Default Value: `Empty String`
 Assign a key sequence task object to this object by specifying the key sequence task object's name.
+## Plugin for macOS
+### PlugInOSX
+Type: `string`, Default Value: `Empty String`
+The plug in ID used for this connection for macOS.
+### UseGlobalPlugInOSX
+Type: `bool`, Default Value: `true`
+If set to true, the connection will use the application default plug in for the connection type on macOS.
+## Plugin for Windows
+### PlugInWin
+Type: `string`, Default Value: `Empty String`
+The plug in ID used for this connection for Windows.
+### UseGlobalPlugInWin
+Type: `bool`, Default Value: `true`
+If set to true, the connection will use the application default plug in for the connection type on Windows.
 ## Connect Task
 ### PreConnectTaskFromParent
 Type: `bool`, Default Value: `false`